Alvin Curran

 Variations on a Scene, Vassiviére-en-Limousin, 1993

 VSTO (1989), for string quartet.
-Duration 17:52.
+Duration 18'.
 First performance Silesian String Quartet, Berlin.
-Available from New World Records; for CD see discography; Listen to excerpt 1 excerpt 2
+Available from New World Records; for CD see discography; Score sample page Listen to excerpt 1 excerpt 2

-Eleven Schtetl Settings (1988), for piano solo.
+Schtetl Settings (1988), a/k/a Eleven Schtetl Settings, for piano solo.
 First performance Yvar Mikhashoff.
 Score sample page

 For Julian (1988), for voices or chorus, shofar, saxophone.
+Duration 31'.
 First performance Curran, Steve Lacy, Judith Malina, and the Cäcilien-Chor directed by Manfred Niehaus, Westdeutscher Rundfunk, Cologne.
 WDR Ars Acustica International Prize 1988.
-31 minutes.
 See discography and program notes Listen to an excerpt.

 Waterworks Linz (1987), for shiphorns, brass ensemble, tape, fireworks, in collaboration with fireworks artist Pierre-Alain Hubert.
 Ars Electronica Festival, Sound Cloud, Linz.
 Listen to an excerpt.